walmartlabs/lacinia/docs/tutorial/init-schema.rst

 It's an excellent habit to add descriptions early, rather than try and go back and add them in later.

-We'll add more fields, more types, relationships between types, and more operations in later chapters.
+We'll add more fields, more object types, relationships between types, and more operations in later chapters.

 We've also demonstrated the use of a few Lacinia conventions in our schema: